mwaseem75/iris-python-apps/README.md

 ## Summary
 IRIS Dashboard build by using embedded python with the help of [**Python Flask Web Framework**](https://flask.palletsprojects.com/).
-Application also demonostrates some of the Python funtionality like Data Science, Data Plotting, Data Visualizaion and QR Code generation.
+Application also demonstrates some of the Python functionality like Data Science, Data Plotting, Data Visualization and QR Code generation.

 ## Features
 * Resposive bootstrap IRIS Dasboard.
 * View dashboard details along with interoperability events log and messages.